sapmentors/cds-pg/README.md

 ## Current status

 This is a first alpha version!
-It can connect to a PostgreSQL database and execute a simple SELECT statement.
-Please help us to improve by your contribution.
+It can connect to a PostgreSQL database and execute statements, currently `SELECT` for entitysets and entites only.

-## Installation
+Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for how to help with additional capabilites!

+## Usage in your `cap` project

 Add this package to your [SAP Cloud Application Programming Model](https://cap.cloud.sap/docs/) project by running: